MIDFIELDR/collaboration_tools/pages/p002-admin-collaboration.md

 ## commit

-Typically, different authors may be working on different files in the project at the same time.
+Typically, different authors may be working on the project at the same time.
 To synchronize the work, all authors follow the steps described here.

 On your local machine, in RStudio, select the Git tab, for example,